Kedhareswer/playwrighty/docs/QUICKSTART.md

 - Structured metadata (URL, title, headings)
 - Markdown reconstruction of main content
 - Tables converted to Markdown format

+## RAG Chat (how it works)

+Chat mode reads `report.json`, creates embeddings with Gemini, stores them in a **local in-memory vector index**, and uses similarity search to provide context for answering questions.

 ## Notes